broonie89/loadify-1/README.md

 #### Tracks
-For adding single tracks into an existing playlist, you need to right click one of the playlists and select __Add Track from Link__.
+For adding single tracks into an existing playlist, you need to right click one of the playlists and select __Add Track__.

 ![](http://i.epvpimg.com/GAbHc.jpg)

-This is basically following the same procedure as the __Add Playlist from Link__ feature explained earlier.
+This is basically following the same procedure as the __Add Playlist__ feature explained earlier.
 The only difference lies in the urls.

 While playlist urls contain a `/playlist/` and `:playlist:` section, tracks do not.
 This section is replaced with the string `/track/` or `:track:`.